microsoft/playwright/docs/src/network.md

 ## Glob URL patterns

 Playwright uses glob patterns for URL matching in network interception methods like [`method: Page.route`] or [`method: Page.waitForResponse`].
-These glob patterns are more specific than typical file globs and offer features similar to regular expressions:
+These glob patterns are more limited than typical file globs:

 1. Asterisks:
    - A single `*` matches any characters except `/`